-One more thing I should add before getting to the nitty gritty is that all the information, tips, and suggestions do not apply for professional mountaineering.
-I am covering basic treks in India where non require any special skills or gear.
+One more thing I should add before getting to the nitty-gritty is that all the information, tips, and suggestions do not apply for professional mountaineering.
+I am covering basic treks in India where none require any special skills or gear.

-[box style=’info’] How to prepare for trekking in the Himalayas – basics [/box]
+How to prepare for trekking in the Himalayas – basics

 - Try your best not to carry on your back more than 12-13kg.
-I know it’s very tempting before the trek to organise your bag and know what to bring along but after a number of hours of walking you will definitely appreciate and be very thankful for a lighter bag.
+I know it’s very tempting before the trek to organize your bag and know what to bring along but after several hours of walking you will appreciate and be very thankful for a lighter bag.